 - Businesses which occupy property, or part of a property, with a rateable value or annual rent or annual mortgage payments below £51,000

-    To be a small business, under the Companies Act 2006, a business must satisfy two or more of the following requirements in a year
+To qualify as a small business under the Companies Act 2006, a business must satisfy two or more of the following requirements in a year:

 - Turnover: not more than £10.2 million

 - Balance sheet total: not more than 5.1 million